-- We validate the simulated MLD against both the gridded ARGO mixed layer dataset (Holte et al. (2017), http://mixedlayer.ucsd.edu/) both in terms of spatial pattern and seasonal variability and the de Boyer Montégut climatology mixed layer data available from the IFREMER/LOS Mixed Layer Depth Climatology website (www.ifremer.fr/cerweb/deboyer/mld) within the research area (Fig. B3).
-All observational data and simulated MLD are calculated as the depth where a 0.2°C difference to the surface temperature is reached.
-The annually averaged spatial distribution of MLD within the research area presents the same features - 450 as ARGO: shallower MLD in the coastal region (around 20 m) and deeper MLD in the offshore region (around 80 m).
-The simulated seasonal variability of MLD within the research region generally follows the seasonal trend of the Argo-ARGO and the Boyer Montégut climatology data.
-The water column within the research region is most stratified in February to March and most deeply mixed in August.
-Although simulated MLD in austral winter is somewhat deepdeeper than Argo and the de Boyer Montégut climatology data, the simulated MLD and the de Boyer Montégut climatology data are largely within the range of - 455 the ARGO data.
-Deeper simulated MLD compare to observation could partially come from not including chlorophyll shading effect on water cooling (Echevin et al., 2021).
+We validate the simulated MLD against the gridded ARGO mixed layer dataset (Holte et al. (2017), http://mixedlayer.ucsd.edu/) both in terms of spatial pattern and seasonal variability within the research area (Fig. B3).
+The annually averaged spatial distribution of MLD within the research area presents the same features as ARGO: shallower MLD in the coastal region (around 20 m) and deeper MLD in the offshore region (around 80 m).
+The simulated seasonal variability of MLD within the research region generally follows the seasonal trend of the Argo data.
+The water column within the research region is most stratified